-On the banks of River Tansa in Thane district I reside just near the post office and can be located very easily.
-I am situated on a hillock called Mandagiri which used to have experienced long times of volcanic eruptions for herself.
+On the banks of River Tansa in the Thane district, the Vajreshwari Mandir resides just near the post office and can be located very easily.
+It is situated on a hillock called Mandagiri which used to have experienced long times of volcanic eruptions for herself.

-There are around twenty-one hot water springs in a five-kilometer radius of my temple.
-These hot water springs are referred as kundas where pilgrims have a holy bath when the visit me.
+There are around twenty-one hot water springs in a five-kilometer radius of the Vajreshwari Temple Thane.
+These hot water springs are referred to as kundas where pilgrims have a holy bath when they visit the Vajreshwari Devi Temple.

-This region where I stand was earlier known as Vadvali in the Hindu books where Lord Vishnu and Rama had visited very often.
+This region where Vajreshwari stands was earlier known as Vadvali in the Hindu books where Lord Vishnu and Rama had visited very often.

 Story of Maa Vajreshwari

-Long back if we peep into my history I can say that Lord Indra, the God of heaven had once met with the other Gods and decided to go to Parvati to solve the problem they are facing because of a demon named Kalikala.
+Long back if we peep into the history, Lord Indra, the God of heaven had once met with the other Gods and decided to go to Parvati to solve the problem they are facing because of a demon named Kalikala.
 Parvati had promised them good will and also made sure that she will save them and the world from such evil power anyhow.
-She had once had a face to face fight with Kalikala.
+She had once had a face-to-face fight with Kalikala.

-Visit me and relive the victory Goddess Parvati had against the bad and evil!
+Visit the Vajreshwari Mandir and relive the victory Goddess Parvati had against the bad and evil!